Become a Cantor

 Students also participate in regular voice recitals; and are eligible to audition for the internationally recognized Zamir Chorale of Boston.

-All students will study privately on campus with expert voice teachers.
+All students will study privately with expert voice teachers.
 Voice lessons are an integral part of our vocal arts curriculum.
 These lessons are included at no additional cost.

-Each student is assigned a cantorial coach for each, and coaching sessions are crafted to meet the needs of the individual student.
+Each student is assigned a cantorial coach for each semester, and coaching sessions are crafted to meet the needs of the individual student.
 Coaching focuses on leading tefillah, officiating at Jewish lifecycle events, songs for the Jewish year, and guitar proficiency.

 As more cantors are being asked to fill pastoral roles and more rabbis are being asked to take on musical leadership of their congregations, Hebrew College recognizes that the time has come to merge innovative musical education with pluralistic rabbinical training.
 The result is our first-of-its-kind Rav-Hazzan (rabbi-cantor) double ordination program.
 The Rav-Hazzan program awards both rabbinic and cantorial ordination, preparing rabbis and cantors for leadership in twenty-first century Jewish communities.